SoftUni-Internal/interactive-content/EN/01-Exam/05-Problem-05.md

 [/code-editor]
 [task-description]
 ## Description
-Create a program that takes the name of a football team and displays its statistics, based on their matches played this season.
+Create a program that receives the name of a football team and displays its statistics, based on the matches played this season.

-Its statistics should include the total number of points earned in the current season, detailed statistics on the outcome of the games played and a win rate in the season.
+The statistics should include the total number of points earned in the current season, detailed statistics on the outcome of the games played and a win rate in the season.

-If for some reason the team has not played any matches in the current season, a special message is displayed.
+If for some reason the team has not played any games in the current season, a special message should be displayed.

-Your task is to create a program that analyzes the statistics of the name of a given team.
+Your task is to create a program that prints the statistics for a given team.

-During one season, each team plays a certain number of football matches and, for each match played, points are awarded depending on the outcome.
+During the season, each team plays a certain number of football matches and, for each match played, points are awarded depending on the outcome.

 There are three possible outcomes from a match:
-- W - The team wins and gets 3 points
+- W - the team wins and gets 3 points
-- D - The game on a draw and the team gets 1 point
+- D - it's a draw and the team gets 1 point
-- L - The team has lost the match and does not receive any points
+- L - the team has lost the match and does not receive any points

 ## Input
-You will receive two lines from the console:
+You will receive **two lines** from the console:
-- The name of the football team we're analyzing - String
+- The name of the football team we're analyzing - a string
-- The number of games, played in the current season - An integer in range [0… 100]
+- The number of games, played in the current season - an integer in the range [0… 100]

-For each game played, a separate line is read:
+**For each game**, a separate line is read:
-- The result of the game played in one of the format - A character: 'W', 'D' or 'L'
+- The result of the game - a character ('W', 'D' or 'L')

 ## Output
-Depending on whether the team has played any games or not in the current season, two types of output are displayed:
+Depending on whether the team has played any games or not in the current season, there are two possible outcomes:

-- If the team has not played a single match in the current season, print out a line in the following format:
+- If the team has not played a single match in the current season, print out a single line in the following format:
 	- "\{team name\} hasn't played any games during this season."
-- If the team has played at least one match, six lines are displayed in the following format:
+- If the team has played at least one match, six lines should be displayed in the following format:
 	- "\{team name\} has won \{count points\} points during this season."
 	- "Total stats:"
 	- "## W: \{count games won\}"